ferds003/ferds003.github.io/_projects/2022 LBYMF2A.md

 ## Overview
 This project is the final demonstration that my group and I made for a laboratory course.
 This project involved simulating the complete CNC machining process for a part using **Fusion 360 CAM**.
 The task covered defining stock dimensions, setting the work coordinate system (WCS), selecting appropriate tools, and planning a full set of machining operations.
 The simulation aimed to optimize toolpaths, cycle times, and material removal strategies while ensuring dimensional accuracy.

-The simulated job used a **172 mm × 172 mm × 93.5 mm** stock, producing a final <mark> **170 mm × 170 mm × 92.5 mm** part </mark>.
-Across **24 operations** and **10 different tools** (flat end mills, ball end mills, drills, spot drills), the part was manufactured virtually with an estimated total cycle time of **31 minutes and 43 seconds**.
+The simulated job used a `172 mm × 172 mm × 93.5 mm` stock where across **24 operations** and **10 different tools** (flat end mills, ball end mills, drills, spot drills), the part was manufactured virtually with an estimated total cycle time of **31 minutes and 43 seconds**.
 The process integrated multiple machining strategies — including facing, adaptive clearing, contouring, drilling, and 3D toolpaths — with the goal of achieving both efficiency and precision.

 ## Procedure